python/mypy/docs/source/introduction.rst

 ============

 Mypy is a static type checker for Python.
-If you sprinkle your code with type annotations using the Python 3 function annotation syntax, mypy can type check you code and find common bugs.
+If you sprinkle your code with type annotations using the Python 3 function annotation syntax (using the PEP 484 notation), mypy can type check you code and find common bugs.
 Mypy is a static analyzer, or a lint-like tool: type annotations are just hints and are not enforced when running your program.
 You run your program with a standard Python interpreter, and the annotations are treated basically as comments.

 Mypy has a powerful but easy-to-use type system with modern features such as type inference, generics, function types, tuple types and